 - Yarn– I have used 6 skeins of the Red Heart super saver yarn (7oz or 198gm each) here.
 The exact colors used have been listed and linked at the bottom of this post.
 You can choose to use any yarn you have that is #4 worsted.

-how to crochet a granny square
+how do you crochet granny squares

 Today I will be showing you the step by step process to make this three-round basic granny square.
 You’ll need three colors of yarn for this: Color A= light pink, Color B= dark pink, and Color C= teal along with a 5.5mm crochet hook.